Set Up TouchPoint for Texting¶

 Facts re Groups, Numbers, and Users¶

-- You only need 1 group if you only purchased one number and only 1 MBT group if there is only one group in your MBT account.
+- You only need 1 Twilio group if you only purchased one number and only 1 MBT group if there is only one group in your MBT account.

-- Each group can have multiple phone numbers associated with it.
+- Each Twilio group can have multiple phone numbers associated with it.
 If using Twilio and toll-free numbers, it is recommended to only use one number per group.

-- Numbers will be displayed when you click +Add beside Numbers.
+- Using Twilio, numbers will be displayed when you click +Add beside Numbers.

 - Each group must have users that can text using that number.